chuongmep/bim42.github.io/_posts/2020-08-31-Revit-to-cricut.md

 I also love the "hand draw" feeling I get with this plotter.
 My next productions with this machine will probably be more experiences with different pens.
 I will also need to find a way to get the shadows out of the Revit view.

 ---
-*It seems that Cricut is known for selling its products through online blogger.
-I just want to emphasise that I was not paid by Cricut nor receive the Cricut Maker as gift in exchange for this blog post.
+*I just want to emphasise that I was not paid by Cricut nor receive the Cricut Maker as gift in exchange for this blog post.
 I just append to kind of like this machine!*